Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse-sign-in-instructions.md

    ![The Azure Login Dialog window][I03]

+> [!NOTE]
+>
+> If the browser doesn't open, configure eclipse to use an external browser like IE or Chrome:
+>
+> 1. Open Preferences -> General -> Web Browser -> Use external web browser in Eclipse
+>
+> 2. Select the browser you prefer to use
+>

 5. In the browser, paste your device code (which has been copied when you clicked **Copy&Open** in last step) and then click **Next**.

    ![The device login browser][I04]